psvineet/cb/README.md

-# Catbox Bulk File Uploader
+# Catbox / Litterbox Bulk File Uploader

-A simple Bash script for uploading multiple files to Catbox directly from the terminal.
+A simple Bash CLI for selecting and uploading multiple files to either **Catbox** or **Litterbox**.

-The script finds files by extension, lets you select which files to upload, shows upload progress, and finally displays the original filename with its uploaded URL.
+The script searches a selected folder for chosen file extensions, lets you select individual files or groups of files, uploads them with a progress bar, and displays the original filename with the resulting URL.

 ## Run